brockwei/live-stream/README.md

-# Live Streaming Project
+# Live Streaming Instant Messaging Project
-This is a nodejs live streaming group project with websockets and WebRTC
+This is a nodejs live streaming instant messaging group project with websockets and WebRTC

 ## Getting Started
  - Type `npm install` to install all the dependencies